philbertphotos/osticket-alert-plugin/README.md

 # osTicket-alert-plugin

 ==============

-This plugin sends alerts to users when an agent or system assigns a ticket to another agent or claims a ticket.
+This plugin sends alerts to users when an agent or system assigns a ticket to another agent or claims a ticket (works with filters).

 Info
 ------
 This plugin was designed/tested with osTicket-1.10.1 to 1.14.3
 Still in beta and has garbage code its works for me and I need others to test and let me know what updates it may need.

+What this plugin does is quite simple.
+Every time an Agent assigns a ticket a message is sent to the user.
+It updates the ticket either by note or message (can be the assigned agent or another account) Can change the ticket status
+Send custom message to User and fully supports osticket variables.
+Ability to chose what Departments that will trigger an alert.
 ![Screenshot](Plugin-Screenshot_232.png)

+## Configuration
+Create a custom Canned Response for that the system will send to the user Add the custom subject

 ## Install
 --------
 0. Clone this repo or download the zip file and place the contents into your `include/plugins` folder.